Elise Varner Winter: Public life and advocacy work

 Winter was a strong advocate for public education, affordable housing, and the advancement of the arts.
 She was active in Habitat for Humanity and played a key role in the development of the program in both the state and nation.

 She was an active member of her husband's administration, and sought to bring changes to the state's educational system.
 She had a seat at staff meetings on policy and administrative decision making.
 According to Dick Molpus, who served as her husband's director of federal state programs, she was a "quick strategic thinker" who commanded attention and respect from the governor's all-male staff.
 She advocated for a separate women's prison, now known as Central Mississippi Correctional Facility, in Pearl upon discovering that women were being incarcerated in the overwhelmingly male prison.
-Winter was responsible for establishing a visitor's center for the families of inmates at Parchman Farm.
-Through her efforts, she secured funding for the project and worked with prison staff to have inmmates carry out the construction of the project.
+Winter was responsible for establishing a visitor center for the families of inmates at Parchman Farm.
+Through her efforts, she secured funding for the project and worked with prison staff to have inmates carry out the construction of the project.
 Winter often visited the Parchman grounds to speak with inmates and corrections officials.
 She advocated for increased funding for prisons, better living conditions for inmates, and better rehabilitation programs.
 She developed a vegetable garden which provided work, job training, and fresh produce for the inmates year-round.
 She instigated the construction of a greenhouse which became the prison's rehabilitation program in horticulture.

 She led a statewide grassroots campaign to obtain public support for state educational reforms.
 She made hundreds of speeches, visited schools, and spoke at nine forums across the state.
 She pushed for the 1982 Educational Reform Act in the Mississippi State Legislature.

 As hostess, she entertained at the Mississippi Governor's Mansion and hosted dinners with notable artists, writers, businessmen, and political leaders including Eudora Welty, Leontyne Price, Walker Percy, Shelby Foote, Margaret Walker Alexander, and Willie Morris.
 She collaborated with state officials and specialists to develop a collection of antique furnishings and art for the mansion and supervised the organizing of Friends of the Mansion.

 When inmates from the Mississippi State Penitentiary were assigned to the mansion on a work release program, Winter assisted in teaching skills and helping them find employment upon their release.
 One former inmate, Edgar Glover, was hired by St. Andrew's Cathedral due to Winter's influence.

 After leaving public life, Winter became a founder, board member, and fundraiser for Habitat for Humanity in the Jackson area.
 She served on the organization's international board and, in 2012, was a recipient of the Founder's Award by the Jackson Habitat Chapter.

 In 2015, she authored the memoir Once in a Lifetime: Reflections of a Mississippi First Lady.